 - Prior knowledge is persistent and is not easily swept away simply because an expert or instructor says something else is true.
 In this situation, an existing schema can hinder learning new information.

 - Prior knowledge is always the beginning of new knowledge; new knowledge builds on existing knowledge.

 - In order to communicate with someone, you need to find a common language based on prior knowledge.

 In a classroom or online chat environment, you can find out what learners already know and how they perceive the world by asking them and discussing their answers.
 Because this isn’t possible in a self-paced eLearning course, we must find ways to do it outside of the course.

 If you can discover what is in the brains of your learners during analysis and design, you’re less likely to need to go back and revise.
 Still, discussions that occur after learning can also provide insight for future courses.

 What are some ways to “read the minds” of a target population?
 As it relates to what is being taught:

 - Observe them performing related tasks at work

 - Give them a relevant survey with open-ended questions

-- Provide opportunities for virtual chats after they’ve taken the course
+- Provide opportunities for virtual chats before and after they’ve taken a course

 James Zull, the author referred to above, notes that in small classes, he asks students to explain their previous experience and also asks them specific questions that show their ideas of a concept.
 As a science professor, these questions might be something like, “Write what your idea of a gene is.” or “Draw your idea.”
 In this way, he peers into the brains of his students and designs learning experiences starting where their knowledge exists.
 Certainly we can learn from and incorporate this approach in the workplace.